AlibabaCloudDocs/ecs/intl.en-US/SDK Reference/Java example/Create an ECS instance/Create a preemptible instance.md

             int offset = 0;
             while (true) {
                 DescribeSpotPriceHistoryRequest request = new DescribeSpotPriceHistoryRequest();
-                request.setRegionId("cn-hangzhou");// The region is required.
+                // Required.
+The region ID.
+                request.setRegionId("cn-hangzhou");
-                request.setZoneId("cn-hangzhou-b");// The zone is required.
+                // Required.
+The zone ID.
+                request.setZoneId("cn-hangzhou-b");
-                request.setInstanceType("ecs.g5.large");// The instance type is required.
+                // Required.
+The instance type.
+                request.setInstanceType("ecs.g5.large");
-                request.setNetworkType("vpc");// The network type is required.
+                // Required.
+The network type.
+                request.setNetworkType("vpc");
-                // request.setStartTime("2017-09-20T08:45:08Z");// Optional.
-The start time of a time period for which the historical prices of preemptible instances are to be queried.
-The time period is three days by default.
+                // Optional.
+The start of the time range to query.
+By default, the time range is three hours.
+                // request.setStartTime("2017-09-20T08:45:08Z");
-                // request.setEndTime("2017-09-28T08:45:08Z");// Optional.
-The end time of a time period for which the historical prices of preemptible instances are to be queried. request.setOffset(offset);
+                // Optional.
+The end of the time range to query.
+If the end time is not specified, the default end time is the current time.
+The prices within three hours earlier than current time are queried.
+                // request.setEndTime("2017-09-28T08:45:08Z");
+                request.setOffset(offset);
                 DescribeSpotPriceHistoryResponse response = caller.doAction(request);
-                if (response !\ = null && response.getSpotPrices() ! = null) {
+                if (response ! = null && response.getSpotPrices() ! = null) {
                     result.addAll(response.getSpotPrices());
                 }
                 if (response.getNextOffset() == null || response.getNextOffset() == 0) {